CodeNameKND14/mars_mission/README.md

 # Mission to Mars

 ![1-Logo](landing.png)

-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 # Step 1 - Scraping
 - Completed the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.